Obi-Wan Kenobi on Disney Plus: Everything we know so far

-"Obi-Wan.
-Now that's a name I've not heard in a long time..."
-Disney's got a whole lot of Star Wars shows coming to its Disney Plus streaming service, and one will star an iconic hero: Obi-Wan Kenobi sees Ewan McGregor returning to the role of the venerable Jedi master he played in all three Star Wars prequels.
+He has the high ground.
+Disney's got a whole lot of Star Wars shows coming to its Disney Plus streaming service, and one will star an iconic hero: Obi-Wan Kenobi.
+Ewan McGregor is returning to the role of the venerable Jedi master he played in all three Star Wars prequels.

 When is it out?